 Instead of skidding through every corner, take some time to dial in your brake modulation.
-This not only decreases trail damage but increases your bike handling skills, too.
-Learn more about brake modulation here.
+This not only decreases trail damage but increases your bike-handling skills, too.
+Find out more about brake modulation here.

 4. Straight-lining and braiding

 Builders have our best interest in mind when they cut new trails.
-A lot of thought goes into designing a trail a certain way, and chances are your builders are trying to increase the fun factor, avoid unwanted obstacles, set you up for the next big feature, or work with the terrain to cause the least amount of impact on the area possible.
+A lot of thought goes into designing a trail a certain way, and the chances are that your builders are trying to increase the fun factor, avoid unwanted obstacles, set you up for the next big feature or work with the terrain to cause the least amount of impact on the area possible.

 When we straight-line trails, avoiding the twists and turns that builders have put in for us, or braid together trails reworking their direction, we alter their drainage and erosion, and may simply be missing out on a turn that’s designed to set us up or slow us down for the next feature.